Help along side a family with disabilities as we maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 At my house you must be early to bed, and early to rise.

 It is a rare pet owner who fits in here.
 It has been done successfully, but it has also been a disaster, with trusted family pets rushing the door to chase my cats, or pulling free of a leash to maul my chickens.

 Savannah is a city rich in history and the arts.
 Our downtown historic district draws 13 plus million visitors a year.
-Twice a week I boat out to an Island that is home to an ancient Gullah community.
-Personally I grow heritage breed animals and plants.
+Once or twice a week I ferry to a bridgeless Island that is home to an ancient Gullah community.
+I grow heritage breed animals and plants.
 In your free time there are beaches, running and boating trails, hiking through state parks, fishing, bicycling, libraries, museums, tours, the list is almost endless.
-Daufuskie Island has one of the last Gullah communities in the USA, few paved roads or cars, a pen almost empty beach, craving, fishing, shrimping, hunting, wild food forests, an arts community and a community farm where you can learn to milk goats, grow vegetables, run a lumber mill, sew, raise chickens, and any number of useful skills.

 Eingeschränkter Internet Zugang